Skip to content

 Brian Moynihan Tenure

-Brian Moynihan has been CEO since January 2010.
+Per BAC's January 2010 press release, Brian Moynihan has served as CEO since that month.
 He took over in the aftermath of the Merrill + Countrywide acquisitions and led BAC through years of consent-order remediation, capital-ratio rebuild, and the digital-banking investment cycle.
-Under his tenure, BAC has moved from regulatory problem child to consistent profit engine.
+Per the sequence of consent-order terminations and enforcement-action resolutions disclosed in successive 10-Ks, BAC's regulatory-posture trajectory has improved substantially across his tenure.

 10-K Text Unavailable